PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLGPE/LegendaryReset.md

 1. As with all LGPE programs, Right Joycon (ESP32 setup) is required.
 This program will not run otherwise.
 2. Text speed: Fast
-3. Skip Cutscenes: On
+3. Movie Skipping: On
+4. Battle Effects: Off
+5. Background Music/Sound Effects/Pokemon Cries: Don't mute.
+Default value is 5.

 ## Setup

 1. Your lead must not be shiny.
+2. Your lead must be able to reliably defeat the target in 5 minutes by spamming their first move.
+Lead must not faint.
-2. If targeting Snorlax, you must have cleared Mr. Fuji's tutorial text.
+3. If targeting Snorlax, you must have cleared Mr. Fuji's tutorial text.
 (So target the second Snorlax you fight, not the first one.)

 ## Instructions